Warcraft II: Tides of Darkness: Development

 Blizzard sold exclusive worldwide rights to develop, publish, and distribute console versions of the game to Electronic Arts.
-In 1997 Electronic Arts released Warcraft II: The Dark Saga for the Sony PlayStation and Sega Saturn, which combined the campaigns of Warcraft II: Tides of Darkness and Warcraft II: Beyond the Dark Portal.
+In 1997 Electronic Arts published Warcraft II: The Dark Saga for the Sony PlayStation and Sega Saturn, which combined the campaigns of Warcraft II: Tides of Darkness and Warcraft II: Beyond the Dark Portal.
+This port was developed by Climax.
 The Dark Saga also allowed players to automate upgrade of buildings and production of units, and to select more troops at once, facilities that were not extended to the DOS and Mac versions.
-Early betas of The Dark Saga included a working two-player mode which utilized the consoles' respective link cable peripherals, but Electronic Arts eliminated this feature before the final release.
+Early betas of The Dark Saga included a working two-player mode which used the consoles' respective link cable peripherals, but Electronic Arts eliminated this feature before the final release.

 In 1999 Blizzard published the Warcraft II: Battle.net Edition for Windows and Mac, which combined the original game and the expansion pack, retained the Macintosh facilities and replaced the DOS version with a Windows version that included Blizzard's online service, Battle.net, for multiplayer games.
 After considering new content, Blizzard preferred to make it easy for new and older fans to play each other.
 Battle.net Edition included some user interface enhancements from StarCraft – a hot key to center on events, assigning numbers to groups of units, and double-clicking to select all units of a type.
-However they excluded production queues and waypoints.
+However, they excluded production queues and waypoints.

+The game, including Beyond the Dark Portal, was remastered along with Warcraft: Orc and Humans in November 2024.